penuts7644/pygor/docs/usage.rst

 ImmunoProbs supports user specified run configurations to modify additional settings that are not available to the user via the commandline tools.
 When a user specifies a configuration file to ImmunoProbs is will be merged with ImmunoProbs default configuration to make sure that all variables are set.
 The configuration is separated into a number of general sections:

-* ``BASIC`` - Parameters that are also accessible though ImmunoProbs's commandline.
+* ``COMMON`` - Parameters that are common to all ImmunoProbs tools.
 Note that the flags given in the commandline will overwrite the ones in the configuration file (priority: ``default ImmunoProbs configuration < user specified configuration < commandline parameters``).
 * ``EXPERT`` - Parameters that will likely never get modified.
-These could can solve some system depending (e.g a compute cluster) issues when executing ImmunoProbs.
+These could solve some system depending (e.g a compute cluster) issues when executing ImmunoProbs.
-* ``COMMON`` - Parameters that are not available for commandline and are used throughout ImmunoProbs.

-Additionally to the general sections, there are sections for each tool (e.g ``LOCATE``) where relevant.
+Additionally to the general sections, there are sections for each tool (e.g ``LOCATE``).
 These contain variables that are only used within that specific tool.
 The complete default configuration file of ImmunoProbs is shown in the code block below.
 Remember that the user does not have to specify each section and variable in their own configuration file.
 Only the variables with corresponding section that are of interest.

 .. code-block:: ini

-    ; Contains basic parameters that can also be overwritten through commandline execution of ImmunoProbs.
-    [BASIC]
+    ; Contains common parameters used throughout ImmunoProbs and its tools.
+    [COMMON]
     ; The number of threads the system can use.
-If not given, the max available threads to system are used.
+By default max threads to system.
     NUM_THREADS
     ; The separator character for file in/out.
-If not given, use tab character.
+Default tab character.
     SEPARATOR
     ; The directory for ImmunoProbs for writing files to.
-ImmunoProbs will use the current directory, if not specified.
+Default current directory.
     WORKING_DIR
     ; The output filename (or prefix value) that should be used for any given ImmunoProbs tool.
-    OUT_NAME
+Default None OUT_NAME

-    ; Contains expert parameters that should never have to be modified with normal usage of ImmunoProbs.
-    [EXPERT]
-    ; Should ImmunoProbs use the system's temporary directory (default) or use the WORKING_DIR location?
-    USE_SYSTEM_TEMP = true
-    ; The name of the temporary directory used by ImmunoProbs.
+    ; The name of the column to use that identifies the each row in the input file.
-    TEMP_DIR = immuno_probs_tmp
+    ROW_ID_COL = row_id

-    ; Common parameters used for multiple tools in ImmunoProbs.
-    [COMMON]
-    ; The allele value to use when allele information from the input data should not be used.
+    ; The column name to use for the sequence filename idetifier.
-    ALLELE = 01
+    FILE_NAME_ID_COL = file_name_id
     ; Name of the column containing the sequence indices.
     I_COL = seq_index
     ; Name of the column containing the nucleotide sequences.